ssmiller25/k8s-intro/k8s-intro-dev.md

 ## Deploy all three Microservices

 Kubernetes constructs:

 * Pod
 * Deployment (manages Pods)
 * Service (exposes a group of pods to other pod, or potentially to the outside world)
-* Ingress (more sophisticated way to expose an applicaton to the outside word)
+* Ingress (more sophisticated way to expose an application to the outside word)

 <aside class="notes>
   With all three containers created: